PolymerElements/app-layout/app-header/README.md

 ## Scroll effects

-Scroll effects are visual effects applied in app-header based on scroll position.
+Scroll effects are _optional_ visual effects applied in app-header based on scroll position.
 For example, The [Material Design scrollig techniques](https://www.google.com/design/spec/patterns/scrolling-techniques.html) recommends effects that can be installed via the `effects` property. e.g.